suyashi-agarwal/distracted-driver-monitoring/README.md

 ## 📈 Future Work

-[cite_start]The operationalization of this system would require a strong commitment to MLOps principles[cite: 228].
+The operationalization of this system would require a strong commitment to MLOps principles.
 Future steps include:
-* [cite_start]**Deployment**: Containerizing the application using Docker for deployment on an embedded system or cloud service[cite: 168].
+* **Deployment**: Containerizing the application using Docker for deployment on an embedded system or cloud service[cite: 168].
-* [cite_start]**Continuous Monitoring**: Implementing a monitoring system to track model performance and detect data drift over time[cite: 170, 171].
+* **Continuous Monitoring**: Implementing a monitoring system to track model performance and detect data drift over time[cite: 170, 171].
-* [cite_start]**Automated Retraining**: Establishing a CI/CD pipeline for automatically retraining and deploying the model when performance degrades[cite: 187, 188].
+* **Automated Retraining**: Establishing a CI/CD pipeline for automatically retraining and deploying the model when performance degrades[cite: 187, 188].